rapha/es5conform/readme.txt

-BROWSER USE
+cd ..BROWSER USE
 ===========

 Running the tests
 -----------------
 If this folder contains a file named runtests.html open it with the browser you want to test.
-Otherwise, go to to folder TestHarness at the cmd prompt run build.bat
+Otherwise, go to to folder SimpleTestHarness at the cmd prompt run build.bat
 Your tests should run in the browser.
 Thats it.